fablabbcn/fablabbcn-legacy-web/_posts/news-post/madeateu.md

 ownership of tools dedicated to creation.

-Made @ US program introduces participants to the potential of materials,

-machines and 3D technologies and teach them how they could be

-integrated into their daily work by helping them to develop their own project and assess

-the benefits they could derive in their personal practice.

-3 large schools have created a 2-year program, funded by the

-European community to educate a wider population of these tools

-digital: workshops, residencies, exchanges of students and craftsmen ...

-To keep track and show the public the result of the work of the residents,
+To show the public the result of the work of the residents in Paris,

-an exhibition will be held in Paris at the ENSCI during PARIS DESIGN WEEK of
+an exhibition will be held at the ENSCI during PARIS DESIGN WEEK of

 next September, which will be presented a selection of projects.